Abigail M. Harris: Research

 Harris conducts research on school-based consultation and systemic educational reform.
 She is fluent in both English and Spanish and her work has been published in multiple countries and languages.

 Harris has researched improving and assessing educational problems in several countries in Africa and Latin America.
 Her primary areas of research include school-based consultation and systemic educational reform.
 Her research in school-based consultation is targeted to school psychologists learning necessary skills and apply them through collaboration with teachers and administrators.
 The skills acquired by the school psychologist and the collaboration with teachers and administrators ensure that the needs of the student are met.

 Harris's other area of research examined systemic educational reform in developing countries.
-She has worked on systemic educational reform inHonduras, El Salvador and Egypt.
+She has worked on systemic educational reform in Honduras, El Salvador and Egypt.
 Primarily Harris's work in various nations has been to implement educational reform that helped the countries to conduct reform and further examine policies where the reform can be tenable.
 She has taken students along with her to different countries to further develop sustainable educational reform in schools.
 Her students have traveled to Ghana, El Salvador, and Honduras.
 Harris's multicultural approach to the field of School Psychology has helped bring it to the international level.
 Her other areas of research include, Self-Worth and School Learning, and Systemic Reform in International Contexts.